jazkarta/obsolete-edx-sga/README.rst

    remove grades).

    When a course staff member enters a grade, the grade will be followed by the
-   text: :code:`(Awaiting instructor approval)`.
-The student will not see this grade until it has been approved by the instructor.
+   text: :code:`(Awaiting instructor approval)` (in the Grade column).
+The student will not see this grade until it has been approved by an instructor.

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-awaiting-approval.png
    :alt: Detail of Staff Member view of grading grid after a submission has been